< prev index next >

 * StructuredTaskScope}), the {@code fork} method may not be called after {@code join},

-! * the {@code join} method may only be invoked once to get the outcome, and the
+! * the {@code join} method must be invoked to get the outcome after forking subtasks, and

-! * {@code join} method after forking subtasks.
+! * the {@code join} method after forking subtasks.

 *